TurboGit/Ada-ODBC/readme.txt

 These samples have been tested with GNAT GPL 2007.

-To compile the binding run the compile.bat batch.
+To compile the binding run:

+   $ make

 What's New
 ----------